Gerald1973/BreakWall/readme.md

 ### The sound

-The preferred format is not yet defind, wav looks like a good choice.
+The preferred format is not yet defined, wav looks like a good choice.